 Unfortunately, the HDMI ports are limited to HDMI 2.0 bandwidth, and the tuner is limited to ATSC 1.0, so you can't stream 4k content over the air.

-The TCL 4 Series Roku TV supports eARC, allowing you to pass high-quality, uncompressed audio to a compatible receiver through an HDMI cable.
+This TV supports eARC, allowing you to pass high-quality, uncompressed audio to a compatible receiver through an HDMI cable.
 Unfortunately, it doesn't support DTS audio formats, which is disappointing, as many Blu-rays use DTS for their main audio track.
-If you plan on watching Blu-ray movies, it's best to connect your player directly to your audio receiver or soundbar.
+If you plan to watch Blu-ray movies, connecting your player directly to your audio receiver or soundbar is best.

 Unfortunately, the TCL 4 Series Roku TV has a sub-par frequency response.
 The low-frequency extension (LFE) is very high, so there's very little thump or rumble in its bass.
 The frequency response isn't well balanced above the LFE, either, so dialogue is a bit muddy, and there's no room correction feature.
 It doesn't get very loud, either, so it's not a good choice for a noisy environment.